ismail-codinglab/gmail-inbox/README.md

 # Gmail-inbox

 Gmail-inbox is a simplified gmail API to receive emails in coding.
-It helps with end-to-end testing your signup process, test email functionality and automate processes that require gmail.
+It helps with end-to-end testing your signup process, test email functionality and automate processes that require receiving emails.

 ### Installation